Find Affordable College Courses

 102 Yearly Graduations

 Air Force Institute of Technology - Graduate School of Engineering & Management tops the list of the most popular school in the U.S. for engineering physics majors who are seeking their graduate certificate.
 Each year, around 1,100 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 102 graduate certificates were handed out to engineering physics majors at AFIT Graduate School of Engineering & Management.
-Of these students, 14% were women and 16% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 102 people received their graduate certificate in engineering physics from AFIT Graduate School of Engineering & Management.
+About 21% of this group were women, and 21% were students from an underrepresented racial-ethnic group.

 5 Yearly Graduations

 Columbia University in the City of New York comes in at #2 on our list of the most popular colleges offering graduate certificates in engineering physics.
 Roughly 30,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $59,450 per year, while in-state graduate students, on average, pay $50,496 per year.
-The engineering physics program at Columbia University in the City of New York awarded 5 graduate certificates during the 2020-2021 school year.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 20% were women.
+The average in-state tuition for full-time undergraduates is $64,526 per year, while in-state graduate students, on average, pay $53,576 per year.
+During the most recent year for which we have data, 5 people received their graduate certificate in engineering physics from Columbia.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 25% were women.

 Below are some popular majors that are similar to engineering physics that offer graduate certificates.